 If you are planning a trip to Izmir, you must wonder whether Izmir is safe or not.
 After all, Turkey might not have the best reputation when it comes to safety.

-Generally speaking, Izmir is a safe place to visit, especially for tourists.
-Crimes and terrorism are quite low in the city, but visitors should still be aware of petty crimes such as theft and pickpockets.
-As long as tourists stay within the tourist areas in Izmir, they should have no issues with safety.
+On the whole, crime and terrorism are quite low in the city, but visitors should still be aware of petty crimes such as theft and pickpockets.
+As long as tourists stay within the tourist areas in Izmir (which I’ll get to later), they should have no issues with safety.

 Planning a trip to Izmir last-minute?